Chicago Bliss

 The Chicago Bliss were a women's American football team based in the Chicago area.
-The Bliss were one for the first four teams to participate in the Lingerie Bowl and were carried over to the formation of the Lingerie Football League (LFL) in 2009.
+The Bliss were one of the first four teams to participate in the Lingerie Bowl and were carried over to the formation of the Lingerie Football League (LFL) in 2009.
 After the formation of the league, the Bliss played at multiple indoor and outdoor venues.
 In 2013, the league rebranded as the Legends Football League.
 The Bliss were the LFL team with the most wins and the most championship titles.
-At of the conclusion of the 2019 season, the Bliss had a league-best 40–14–1 all-time record and four Legends Cup wins.
+At the conclusion of the 2019 season, the Bliss had a league-best 40–14–1 all-time record and four Legends Cup wins.

 Following the 2019 season, the LFL ceased operations and relaunched as the Extreme Football League (X League), which first played in 2022.
 All former LFL teams received new brands and the Bliss were replaced by the Chicago Blitz.